‘A MURDER IS ANNOUNCED’ (2005)

-Miss Marple doesn’t get involved with the murder mystery until she sees the announcement of the murderer murdered in the newspaper.
+Miss Marple doesn’t get involved with the mystery until she sees the announcement of the murderer ‘murdered’ in the newspapers.
 Apparently she had contact with the murderer at the spa hotel she was staying at.

 Elaine Paige guest stars as Dora Bunner.
-Dora, also known as ‘Bunny’, is an old friend of Letitia Blacklock and lives at Little Paddocks.
-She gets treated at her birthday before she meets a sticky end.
+Dora, also known as ‘Bunny’, is an old friend of Letitia Blacklock’s and lives at Little Paddocks.
+She gets a treat on her birthday before she meets a sticky end.

 Catherine Tate guest stars as Mitzi, a paranoid housekeeper at Little Paddocks.
 I was delighted to see Catherine in this ‘Miss Marple’ film, since she also played Donna Noble in the ‘Doctor Who’ TV show.